elementary-Inc/blog/_posts/2020-05-01-hera-updates-for-april-2020.md

 ## More

-Gala: Fix crash when changing workspaces while certain windows are being opened
+In April, we updated our Gala window manager to fix a crash when changing workspaces while certain windows are being opened.
+We also fixed disappearing windows when switching workspaces while using "Always on Visible Workspace" or multiple displays.

-Greeter: fix an issue with media keys

-WingPanel: Fix an issue with some 3 monitor layouts, Reduce spacing between icons
+We fixed an issue with media keys in the login and lockscreen greeter, fixed an issue with the Panel on some three-monitor layouts, and slightly reduced spacing between Panel indicator icons.

-Photos: Add "Open In" menu to photo viewer
+In the Photos app, we added an "Open In" menu to the photo viewer, making it easier to use it as a previewer before launching another app.

 ## Get It